Survey Question Best Practices

 Studies have shown that people tend to pick the first choice available when answers are narrowed down to 2, no matter how they might really feel.

-To avoid this order bias, make sure to randomize any multiple choice survey questions you have on your form.
+To avoid this order bias, you can randomize any multiple choice survey questions you have on your form.

 This way, any time someone visits your site the answers they can choose from will appear in a different order.
 This reduces any bias and gives you more accurate data to work with.